Publishing to OPPO Mini Games

 Download OPPO Mini Game Debugger and install it on your Android device (Android Phone 6.0 or above is recommended)

 Determine whether you need to install Debugging Tools according to your own development needs.

 - Use Cocos Creator to open the project that needs to be released.
 Select OPPO Mini Game in the Platform dropdown of the Build... panel.

 The specific filling rules for the relevant parameter configuration are as follows:

 Game Package Name

-Game Package Name is required and is filled in according to the user's needs.
+Game Package Name is filled in according to the user's needs.
+It's required.

-Game Name is required.
-Is the name of the OPPO Mini Game.
+Game Name, the name of the OPPO Mini Game, is required.
 And the Title at the top of the Build panel does not participate in the OPPO mini game packaging process.

 Desktop Icon is required.
 Click the ... button at the back of the input box to select the icon you want.
 When building, the Desktop Icon will be built into the OPPO Mini Game project.
 Desktop Icon suggest using PNG pictures.